Taonga pūoro: Wind instruments

-Flutes
+Flutes(Woodwind)

 Kōauau

 The kōauau is a small, ductless and notchless flute, 10 to 20 cm long, open at both ends and having from three to six finger holes placed along the pipe.
 Kōauau resembles flutes the world over in tone quality and in the range of sounds that can be produced by directing the breath across the sharp edge of the upper aperture.
 Māori kōauau players were renowned for the power it gave them over the affections of women (notably illustrated by the story of Tūtānekai, who, by playing his kōauau to cause Hinemoa to swim to him across Lake Rotorua).
 Kōauau is made of wood or bone.
 Formerly the bone was of bird bone such as albatross or moa; some instruments were also of human bone and were associated with chiefly status and with the traditional practice of utu.

 Nguru

 The nguru is a small vessel flute in the Helmholtz oscillator class, like an ocarina or xun.
 It is made of wood, soapstone or bone and shaped like a whale's tooth.
 Sometimes it is made from a whale's tooth.
 It is from 5 to 15 cm in length, wide at the blowing end and tapering to the lower where it is slightly turned up.
 It has two or three finger holes and an extra hole bored on the underside, near the curved end, through which a cord could be passed so that it could hang around the owner's neck.
 It is played in the same way as a kōauau and produces a similar pure flute-like sound.
 The nguru is sometimes classified as a nose flute perhaps because the word nguru means to sigh, moan, or snore.
 This is unlikely because the large end is too wide for a nostril and, if the curved end were placed in that same position, the flute would lie at an impossible angle for the player to reach the finger holes.